Plusnet broadband features and review

 Superfast connectivity for those who need a speedier connection for transferring large files and handling the demands of a busy household.
 Fibre broadband benefits from a much faster upload rate too, which is useful for running home servers, hosting online games and operating a YouTube channel, amongst many other things.

 When signing up for a Plusnet broadband package you’ll also get a phone line - the prices displayed on Broadband Genie are the cost of both the line rental and broadband.
-Some packages include inclusive calls, if not you’ll simply pay only for the calls you make.
+Some packages provide internet only, others include inclusive calls, if not you’ll simply pay only for the calls you make.

 Additionally, you can choose to pay the phone line rental in advance and receive a discount on the equivalent monthly cost.